 Every spring we put a couple of pumpkin plants in the garden of our weekend house, a cozy retreat from city life, which we refer to as “the creek house.”
 The place is located not far from Half Moon Bay, ostensibly the pumpkin growing capital of the U.S., so it has never come as a surprise that our pumpkins always thrive there, keeping us in pies and muffins throughout the fall.

 This year we upped the ante and planted not just a few seedlings, but an entire pumpkin patch replete with sugar pie and rouge d’estampes pumpkins for eating, little dumpling pumpkins for decorating, and big carving pumpkins for Halloween.
 By September the pumpkins were thriving and I was counting the days until we would begin harvesting.
 Apparently, I wasn’t the only one.
 Turns out a small pack of wild boar came upon my beloved pumpkins and took out the entire patch before I could get to it.
 They left behind a single, four-pound sugar pumpkin, just enough for a couple of Thanksgiving pies.

 I’m mourning my pumpkin patch, but grateful for my lone pumpkin.
 I’ll roast and puree it next week.
 Why not join me in making your Thanksgiving pie with a real, honest to goodness pumpkin, too?

-As for pie recipes, this Classic Pumpkin Pie from Cooking Light earned household-wide raves when my daughter Rosie made it a few weeks ago using a graham cracker crust.
-Plus, it’s light enough to pass for breakfast the morning after Thanksgiving!
+For pie recipes, this Classic Pumpkin Pie from Cooking Light earned household-wide raves when my daughter Rosie made it a few weeks ago using a graham cracker crust.
+Plus, it’s light enough to pass for breakfast the morning after Thanksgiving.